What is Perspective-Taking in Childhood?

 He grabs the hand blender out of the cabinet and starts making a “vrmmm, vrmmm” sound as if he’s blending a smoothie.
 He takes the (cold) hair straightener from the bathroom and puts his own hair in it.
 He takes a coffee mug off the table and places it in his pretend sink.

-Imitation from a young child shows that the child is watching what others do and paying attention to what others focus on.
+Imitation from a young child shows that the child is watching and paying attention to what others do.

 School-age children and ASD